CS-433/ml-project-2-betterthanpoli/README.md

 - **Chatbot Interaction**:

-  You can interact with the GPT-2 chatbot by navigating to the web interface provided by the application.
-Enter your text input, and the chatbot will respond with generated text based on your input.
+  The application will exetuce on localhost on the port 5002, hence you can access it just browsing the '127.0.0.1:5002' in your browser.
+Enter your question, and the chatbot will respond with generated answer based on your input.

 ## Requirements